Birational geometry of quaternions: Function field analogy

 \section{Function field analogy}

-The analogy between number fields and function fields in one variable is known since the works of [Dedekind \& Weber 1882] \cite{DedWeb1}.
-Both are the Dedekind domains, i.e. every ideal factors into a product of the prime ideals.
-Unlike the case of number fields, the group of units of the function fields over a field of characteristic zero is no longer finitely generated.
-The issue can be resolved by passing to the rational functions over finite fields.
-Moreover, it was proved by [Artin \& Whaples 1945] \cite{ArtWap1} that the two objects can be unified in the framework of the ``global fields''.
-This led to a novel approach where one recasts difficult open problems for number fields in terms of the function fields, see e.g. [van der Geer, Moonen \& Schoof 2005] \cite{GMS}.
-The successful proof of the (analogs of) Riemann Hypothesis by Hasse and Weil, the Weil Conjectures by Grothendieck and Deligne, and the geometric Langlands Conjectures by Drinfeld and Lafforgue are few examples.
-What is missing are explicit constructions (or realization) of the above analogy.
-Below we suggest an approach to the realization problem based on Theorem \ref{thm1.2}.
+It was first observed in [Dedekind \& Weber 1882] \cite{DedWeb1} that number fields and fields of rational functions in one variable are related.
+For example, both fields are Dedekind domains, i.e. every ideal factors into a product of the prime ideals.
+Unlike number fields, the group of units of the function fields is no longer finitely generated.
+However, the behavior is back to normal for the rational functions over finite (Galois) fields.
+In fact, it was proved in [Artin \& Whaples 1945] \cite{ArtWap1} that the two fields fit into the concept of a ``global field''.
+This led to a fast mutual progress achieved by recasting the open problems on either side and solving them in terms of the other [van der Geer, Moonen \& Schoof 2005] \cite{GMS}.
+The successful proof of an analog of the Riemann Hypothesis (Hasse \& Weil) and the geometric Langlands Conjectures (Drinfeld \& Lafforgue) are a few examples.
+When and if such an analogy can be upgraded to an isomorphism between (certain) number fields and function fields is an interesting open problem.
+Below we suggest an approach based on Theorem \ref{thm1.2}.